Tagalog people: Spanish colonial music

-Many of these traditional songs were not well documented and were largely passed down orally, and persisted in rural Tagalog regions well into 20th century.
+Many of these traditional songs were not well documented and were largely passed down orally, and persisted in rural Tagalog regions well into the 20th century.

-American occupation

 Visual arts

-The Tagalog people were also craftsmen.
-The katolanan, specifically, of each barangay is tasked as the holder of arts and culture, and usually trains craftfolks if ever no craftfolks are living in the barangay.
-If the barangay has a craftsfolk, the present crafts-folks would teach their crafts to gifted students.
+The Tagalog people were also crafters.
+The katolanan of each barangay is the bearer of arts and culture, and usually trains crafters if none are living in the barangay.
+If the barangay has many skilled crafters, they teach their crafts to gifted students.
 Notable crafts made by ancient Tagalogs are boats, fans, agricultural materials, livestock instruments, spears, arrows, shields, accessories, jewelries, clothing, houses, paddles, fish gears, mortar and pestles, food utensils, musical instruments, bamboo and metal wears for inscribing messages, clay wears, toys, and many others.